- 12 Apr 2023

 to the Exec Maven Plugin configuration to set the -javaagent

-flag mvn compile exec:exec
+flagmvn compile exec:exec

-will now run your application with the Traceable Java agent attachedActionScript<build> <plugins> <plugin> <artifactId>maven-dependency-plugin</artifactId> <version>3.1.2</version> <executions> <execution> <phase>compile</phase> <goals> <goal>copy</goal> </goals> <configuration> <artifactItems> <artifactItem> <groupId>ai.traceable</groupId> <artifactId>javaagent</artifactId> <version>${traceable.version}</version> <classifier>all</classifier> </artifactItem> </artifactItems> <outputDirectory>${project.build.directory}</outputDirectory> </configuration> </execution> </executions> </plugin> <plugin> <groupId>org.codehaus.mojo</groupId> <artifactId>exec-maven-plugin</artifactId> <version>3.0.0</version> <configuration> <executable>java</executable> <arguments> <argument>-javaagent:${project.build.directory}/javaagent-${hypertrace.version}-all.jar</argument> <argument>-classpath</argument> <classpath/> // Define the main class for the application <mainClass>com.example.Main</mainClass> </arguments> </configuration> </plugin> </plugins> </build>
+<build> <plugins> <plugin> <artifactId>maven-dependency-plugin</artifactId> <version>3.1.2</version> <executions> <execution> <phase>compile</phase> <goals> <goal>copy</goal> </goals> <configuration> <artifactItems> <artifactItem> <groupId>ai.traceable</groupId> <artifactId>javaagent</artifactId> <version>${traceable.version}</version> <classifier>all</classifier> </artifactItem> </artifactItems> <outputDirectory>${project.build.directory}</outputDirectory> </configuration> </execution> </executions> </plugin> <plugin> <groupId>org.codehaus.mojo</groupId> <artifactId>exec-maven-plugin</artifactId> <version>3.0.0</version> <configuration> <executable>java</executable> <arguments> <argument>-javaagent:${project.build.directory}/javaagent-${hypertrace.version}-all.jar</argument> <argument>-classpath</argument> <classpath/> // Define the main class for the application <mainClass>com.example.Main</mainClass> </arguments> </configuration> </plugin> </plugins> </build>

 Configure